Harald-U/docker-101/workshop/lab6.md

   todo-mysql-data:
 ```

-With this definition added the mysql service will start first and the the todo service.
+With this definition added the mysql service will start first and then the todo service.
 Mission accomplished.

 ## Starting and Stopping